aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 ## Getting started

-Regardless whether you're using SQS, Kinesis Data Streams or DynamoDB Streams, you must configure your Lambda function event source to use `ReportBatchItemFailures`.
+For this feature to work, you need to **(1)** configure your Lambda function event source to use `ReportBatchItemFailures`, and **(2)** return [a specific response](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#services-sqs-batchfailurereporting){target="_blank" rel="nofollow"} to report which records failed to be processed.

-You do not need any additional IAM permissions to use this utility, except for what each event source requires.
+You use your preferred deployment framework to set the correct configuration while this utility handles the correct response to be returned.

 ### Required resources

 The remaining sections of the documentation will rely on these samples.
 For completeness, this demonstrates IAM permissions and Dead Letter Queue where batch records will be sent after 2 retries were attempted.

+!!! note "You do not need any additional IAM permissions to use this utility, except for what each event source requires."

 === "SQS"